-- a.
-In the upper left hand corner of the Slice page, click the Add Resources button. - Wait for Jacks to open in editing mode.
+c.
+Wait for Jacks to open in editing mode.
 Jacks should look like the picture to the right.

-Figure 3-3 Jacks after it has loaded.
+Figure 3-4 Jacks after it has loaded.

-- c.
+- d.
 Click the black VM box and drag it onto the canvas.
-This icon represents a generic default-vm which the aggregate has a well known default for (for InstaGENI it is a Xen VM and for ExoGENI it is an ExoSmall). - d.
-Repeat the above step.
-You should now see two VM boxes on the canvas. - e.
+This icon represents a generic default-vm which the aggregate has a well known default for (for InstaGENI it is a Xen VM and for ExoGENI it is an ExoSmall). - Repeat the above step.
+You should now see two VM boxes on the canvas. - f.
 Now click near one of the VM boxes on the canvas, then click and drag towards the other VM.
 Release when you reach the other VM.
-You should now see a line and a box representing a link connecting the two VMs. - f.
-The canvas should now look like the picture on the right. - g.
-To edit the name of the VM, click the VM box. - h.
-In the "Name" field at the top, replace "node-0" with "client". - i.
-Repeat for the VM labeled node-1.
-In the "Name" field at the top, replace "node-1" with "server". - j.
-Now click on the unlabeled box in the middle of the link. - k.
-Enter an IP Address for the "node-0/client" interface of 10.1.1.1. - I. Enter a Mask of 255.255.25.0. - m.
-Scroll down further and set IP Address of the "node-1/server" interface to 10.1.1.2 and a Mask of 255.255.255.0.
+You should now see a line and a box representing a link connecting the two VMs. - g.
+The canvas should now look like the picture on the right.

-Figure 3-4 Two VMs connected by a link.
+Figure 3-5 Two VMs connected by a link.